cannonkeys/ck-docs/docs/photon-build-guide.md

 Your build is done- now what?
 Below we'll compile some useful information as well as some other things you can do to further customize your build.

 ### User Guide
-For information on how to use the BT functionality and toggle switch for Windows and Mac modes, check out the [Photon user guide](/photon-user-guide).
+For information on how to use the wireless BT functionality and toggle switch for Windows and Mac modes, check out the [Photon user guide](/photon-user-guide).

    ![](images/photon/toggle-switch-labeled.png)